 The programs and activities of the Frank Hawkins Kenan Institute of Private Enterprise are made possible through the support and leadership of its dedicated professionals.
 Our leaders publish in top academic journals, patent their discoveries and launch spinoff companies.
-Led by Joe DeSimone, our management team provides the highest quality research and delivers the real-world knowledge to put ideas into practice.
+Our management team provides the highest quality research and delivers the real-world knowledge to put ideas into practice.

 Mary Napier, Ph.D., Executive Director, manages Institute operations, working with Director DeSimone to implement the strategic plan and vision.
 She also leads efforts to identify and secure sources of funding for entrepreneurial ventures.
 Her 14 years of industrial research experience, including working with entrepreneurial technology undertakings, will be brought to bear in developing the Concierge Service for Entrepreneurs, the Institute's initiative for helping innovators get companies launched, financed, and running.
 Napier is an award-winning chemist who previously managed the operations of the DeSimone Research Group.
 She is the recipient of the 2012 Knox Massey Distinguished Service Award.